 For the pastry:

 1. Sift the flour and salt into a large bowl.
-Using a pastry cutter or your fingertips, cut the lard into the flour until it is in pea-sized pieces.
+Using a pastry knife, cut the lard into the flour until it is in pea-sized pieces.

 2. In a measuring cup, stir together the water and vinegar.
-Using a fork, stir only enough liquid into the mixture to bind the ingredients.
-(Note: You might need more water, depending upon how the dough comes together and the time of year.)
-Form the dough into a ball, wrap in plastic wrap and chill in the refrigerator for 30 minutes.
-Have ready a 12-cup tart pan.
+Using a fork, stir only enough liquid into the flour mixture to bind the ingredients.
+(Note: You might need more or less water, depending on how the dough comes together.
+In humid weather, it might require less water because flour, if not stored properly, can absorb water from the air.)

 For the filling: